Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

   * - campaign_type
     - string
-    - 2 Campaign Types Supported: “AffiliateEnabled” ‐ Advertiser Campaign that allows Affiliates to promote it.
+    - 3 Campaign Types Supported:

+      * **AffiliateEnabled:** Advertiser Campaign that allows Affiliates to promote it.
 Includes Payin and Payouts for qualified Calls.
-“DirectOnly” ‐ Advertiser Campaign used for internal marketing.
+      * **DirectOnly:** Advertiser Campaign used for internal marketing.
 No ability to promote via Affiliates or setup Payin and Payouts for Calls.
+      * **ExternalOnly:** Advertiser Campaign used for external calls uploaded via the Call Ingestion API.
+See :doc:`../../call_ingestion_api/index` for more details.

   * - description
     - string